 We are potentially subject to financial instrument concentration of credit risk through our cash equivalents and trade accounts receivables.
 We place our cash and cash equivalents with major financial institutions that management assesses to be of high credit quality, to limit the exposure of each investment.
 Trade accounts receivables can be potentially exposed to a concentration of credit risk with our major customers.
 At December 31, 2011, we had amounts due from two customers that represented 24% and 10%, respectively, of the total accounts receivable balance.
 We currently do not foresee a credit risk associated with these receivables.
 As of December 31, 2010, our three largest accounts receivable balances represented 14%, 13% and 10% of the total accounts receivable balance.
 For the year ended December 31, 2011, three customers accounted for 17%, 11% and 10% of total net revenues.
-In 2010, two customers accounted for 14% and 11% of total net revenues.
-In 2009, three customers accounted for 19%, 10% and 10% of total net revenues.
+In 2010, two customers accounted for 19%, 10% and 10% of total net revenues.